aghand0ur/geoaigroup-website/content/publication/2025ISPRSGeospatial_XAIEvaluation/index.md

 #doi: "10.1109/JSTARS.2022.3181446"
 date: "2025-10-27T00:00:00Z"

-abstract: "Ensuring transparency and trust in artificial intelligence (AI) models is essential, particularly as they are increasingly applied in safety-critical and high-stakes domains.
-Explainable AI (XAI) has emerged as a promising approach to address this challenge, yet the rigorous evaluation of XAI methods remains crucial for optimizing the trade-offs between model complexity, predictive performance, and interpretability.
-While extensive progress has been achieved in evaluating XAI techniques for classification tasks, evaluation strategies tailored to semantic segmentation remain relatively underexplored.
-This work introduces a comprehensive and systematic evaluation framework specifically designed for assessing XAI in semantic segmentation, explicitly accounting for both spatial and contextual task complexities.
-The framework employs pixel-level evaluation strategies and carefully designed metrics to provide fine-grained interpretability insights.
+abstract: "Ensuring transparency and trust in artificial intelligence (AI) models is essential as they are increasingly deployed in safety-critical and high-stakes domains.
+Explainable AI (XAI) has emerged as a promising approach to address this challenge; however, the rigorous evaluation of XAI methods remains vital for balancing the trade-offs between model complexity, predictive performance, and interpretability.
+While substantial progress has been made in evaluating XAI for classification tasks, strategies tailored to semantic segmentation remain limited.
+Moreover, objectively assessing XAI approaches is difficult, since qualitative visual explanations provide only preliminary insights.
+Such qualitative methods are inherently subjective and cannot ensure the accuracy or stability of explanations.
+To address these limitations, this work introduces a comprehensive quantitative evaluation framework for assessing XAI in semantic segmentation, accounting for both spatial and contextual task complexities.
+The framework systematically integrates pixel-level evaluation strategies with carefully designed metrics to yield fine-grained interpretability insights.
 Simulation results using recently adapted class activation mapping (CAM)-based XAI schemes demonstrate the efficiency, robustness, and reliability of the proposed methodology.
-These findings contribute to advancing transparent, trustworthy, and accountable semantic segmentation models."
+These findings advance the development of transparent, trustworthy, and accountable semantic segmentation models."

 ---